Vsekar05/Chennai_Price_Prediction/README.md

 - Prepared the app for deployment with the help of streamlit

-- After completed app pushed in github and make live in heroku
+- After completed app pushed in github and madee live in heroku

 ## Images from the app